provable-things/ptokens-core/README.md

 The `start_transaction` and `end_transaction` are used by the core algorithms to signal when databasing actions begin and end, allowing a consumer of the `core` to implement atomic databasing however they wish.

-Further, the `sensitivity` parameter provides a way for the `core` to signal to the consumer how sensitive the data being transmitted is, giving flexibility for the `core` consumer to handle different levels of sensitive data in different ways, where `0` signifies the _least_ sensitive data, and `255` the most.
+Further, the `sensitivity` parameter provides a way for the `core` to signal to the consumer how sensitive the data being transmitted is, giving flexibility for the `core` consumer to handle different levels of sensitive data in different ways, where `0` signifies the _least_ sensitive data, and `255` the _most_.

 &nbsp;